themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

 ---
 layout: componentLayout
 title: Svelte Dark Mode - Flowbite
-breadcrumb_title: Dark mode
+breadcrumb_title: Svelte Dark mode
+component_title: Dark mode
 dir: Components
 description: Learn how to configure and build a dark mode switcher for Flowbite using Tailwind CSS and start developing with the components from the library
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as items} from '../../props/DarkMode.json'